Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Introduction

 In order to enhance data privacy and explore the compromises between privacy and utility, we study the implementation of the DPSGD algorithm as a privacy defense mechanism~\cite{xu2021dp}.
 This introduces controlled noise into the training process, making it harder for attackers to infer the presence of specific data points.
 However, improved privacy often comes at the cost of reduced model performance, known as the privacy-utility trade-off ~\cite{song2013stochastic}.
 Through the experiments, we observe that SNNs exhibit a notably lower performance drop compared to ANNs for the same level of privacy guarantee.
 This finding further reinforces our hypothesis regarding the inherent privacy-preserving properties of SNNs.

-This paper offers the following notable findings in the field of data privacy, particularly in the context of SNNs:
+This paper offers the following notable contributions in the field of data privacy, particularly in the context of SNNs:

-\begin{itemize}[leftmargin=4mm] \item SNNs exhibit higher resilience against MIAs compared to ANNs, with lower AUC scores on CIFAR-10 (SNN: 0.59 vs. ANN: 0.82) and CIFAR-100 (SNN: 0.58 vs. ANN: 0.88), highlighting their potential as a more secure alternative in privacy-sensitive applications. \item Evolutionary learning algorithms outperform gradient-based methods in MIA resilience, maintaining a consistent AUC of ~0.50 across all parameters for Iris and Breast Cancer datasets, compared to 0.57 and 0.55 AUC scores for gradient-based algorithms, respectively. \item Privacy-utility tradeoff analysis revealing that SNNs incur a lower accuracy drop compared to ANNs when applying DPSGD: For F-MNIST, with privacy guarantees ranging from 0.22 to 2.00, the average accuracy drop is 12.87\% for SNNs, significantly lower than the 19.55\% drop observed in ANNs. \end{itemize}
+\begin{itemize}[leftmargin=4mm] \item SNNs exhibit higher resilience against MIAs compared to ANNs, with lower AUC scores on CIFAR-10 (SNN: 0.59 vs. ANN: 0.82) and CIFAR-100 (SNN: 0.58 vs. ANN: 0.88), highlighting their potential as a more secure alternative in privacy sensitive applications. \item Evolutionary learning algorithms outperform gradient based methods in MIA resilience, maintaining a consistent AUC of ~0.50 across all parameters for Iris and Breast Cancer datasets, compared to 0.57 and 0.55 AUC scores for gradient-based algorithms, respectively. \item Privacy-utility trade off analysis revealing that SNNs incur a lower accuracy drop compared to ANNs when applying DPSGD: For F-MNIST, with privacy guarantees ranging from 0.22 to 2.00, the average accuracy drop is 12.87\% for SNNs comparatively lower than the 19.55\% drop observed in ANNs. \end{itemize}

-It should be emphasized that while this investigation highlights SNNs' enhanced privacy characteristics, these findings are specifically contextualized within privacy-preservation applications.
-The architectural properties of SNNs that facilitate efficient hardware implementation and reduced computational overhead make them particularly appealing for resource-constrained environments.
-However, these advantages should not be interpreted as a general superiority of SNNs over ANNs across all applications.
-Rather, this work is motivated by the intuition that SNNs' unique information processing mechanisms may offer specific advantages in privacy preservation, warranting systematic investigation in this particular domain.
+We emphasize that while this investigation highlights SNNs' enhanced privacy characteristics, our findings specifically address privacy preservation applications.
+The architectural properties of SNNs that enable efficient hardware implementation and reduce computational overhead make them particularly appealing for resource constrained environments.
+However, these findings do not suggest an overall superiority of SNNs over ANNs across different application domains.
+Rather, we base this work on the intuition that SNNs' unique information processing mechanisms may offer specific advantages in privacy preservation, which warrants systematic investigation in this particular domain.
+The implementation of all experiments conducted in this study is publicly available at \href{https://github.com/AyanaMoshruba/Neuromorphic_Privacy.git}{this repository}.